s-glass/city-explorer/README.md

 Actual time needed to complete: 3 hours, 8 minutes

 ## Credit and Collaborations
-Teacher Audrey and TA Tony
+Teachers Audrey and David and TAs Tony and Justin